-Learn by sharing.
-One of the best way to learning something is to teach it to someone else.
+One of the best ways to learning something is to teach it to someone else.
 As soon as you start learning a language, brag about your progress to everyone around you, and teach them what you’ve learned!

 Even a complete beginner has a lot to teach others and such behaviour will not only motivate you but also cement the knowledge in your head.
-Use forums, engage on twitter and even attend offline study meet-ups wherever possible.
+Use forums, engage on Twitter and attend offline study meet-ups as much as possible.

 Tutor kitty says: Immerse yourself in the language